barrelstrength/sprout-docs/docs/active/README.md

+---
+date: 2018-06-25
+description: Sprout Active makes it simple to control the active classname in your navigation or conditional content based on your URL segments or your full URL.
+---

 # About Sprout Active

 Sprout Active makes it simple to control the active classname in your navigation or conditional content based on your URL segments or your full URL.